core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

    The absence of this parameter does not mean that the method defined in {{conversion}} is not used.
 Also, consistently with {{app-statements}}, the presence of the 'comb_req' parameter implies the use of the method defined in {{conversion}}, and thus makes the additional presence of the 'osc_id_conv' parameter unnecessary.

-The example in {{fig-web-link-example}} shows how a Client discovers two EDHOC resources at a Server, obtaining information elements from the respective applicability statements.
+The example in {{fig-web-link-example}} shows how a Client discovers two EDHOC resources at a Server, obtaining information elements from the respective application profiles.
 The Link Format notation from {{Section 5 of RFC6690}} is used.

 ~~~~~~~~~~~~~~~~~
 REQ: GET /.well-known/core